 Gary Foreman is a former financial planner and purchasing manager who founded The Dollar Stretcher.com website and newsletters in 1996.
 He's been featured in MSN Money, Yahoo Finance, Fox Business, The Nightly Business Report, US News Money, Credit.com and CreditCards.com.
 Gary shares his philosophy of money here.
 You can follow Gary on Twitter.
 Gary is also available for audio, video or print interviews.
 For more info see his media page.

 Take the Next Step

 - Get proactive about tackling your debt.
 Take these steps to get out of debt and begin the journey to financial freedom today!

 - Understand what the future may have in store for you if you decide not to do anything about your debt.

-- Learn the right steps to take to rebuild your credit score.
+- Learn the right steps to take to rebuilding your credit score.

 - Stop struggling to get ahead financially.
 Subscribe to our free weekly Surviving Tough Times newsletter aimed at helping you 'live better...for less'.
 Each issue features great ways to help you stretch your dollars and make the most of your resources.
 Subscribers get a copy of Are You Heading for Debt Trouble?
 A Simple Checklist And What You Can Do About It for FREE!